 The middle colic artery supplies the transverse colon, while the right colic artery supplies the ascending colon.
 The ileocolic artery is the inferior most branch of the superior mesenteric artery and supplies the ascending colon, appendix, cecum, and ileum.

-The superior mesenteric and inferior mesenteric arteries form an anastomosis proximally via the Arc of Riolan, also known as the meandering artery.
+The major anastomosis between the superior and inferior mesenteric arteries is the marginal artery of Drummond, supplying the splenic flexure.
+A more proximal anastomosis between the two is formed via the Arc of Riolan, also known as the meandering artery.
 It is typically an arterial anastomosis between the middle colic artery, which is a branch of the superior mesenteric artery, and the left colic artery, a branch of the inferior mesenteric artery.

 The superior mesenteric artery can be stenosed or become narrowed leading to acute mesenteric ischemia.
 If not recognized it can lead to gangrene of the bowel.
 The superior mesenteric artery may develop low flow as a result of hypotension from any cause, or it may be become occluded as a result of atherosclerosis or an embolus.

 An acute mesenteric arterial embolism is of myocardial origin in most cases.
 Classic causes include atrial thrombi, mural thrombus following a myocardial infarct, atrial fibrillation, mycotic aneurysms, or thrombi from atherosclerotic plaques.